soorajtom/lwip-hurd-doc/Files/pfinet-ops.c.md

 				   vm_size_t amount,
 				   char **ifr, mach_msg_type_number_t * len)

-Return the list of devices in the format provided by SIOCGIFCONF in IFR, but don't return more then AMOUNT bytes.
+Gets the list of devices in the format provided by SIOCGIFCONF in IFR, but don't return more then AMOUNT bytes.
 If AMOUNT is negative, there is no limit.